GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 Right-click on the two other displayed frames and select Follow — TCP Stream to examine the HTTP headers exchanged between hosts.
 Did you find the other message?
 Note that you can only follow one stream at a time using this right-click method.
 You will need to clear out your display filter before following the next stream.

-- Q3.B (10 pts): What other message did you find (different than before)?
+- Q3.B (10 pts): What other message did your find from Gerald Combs?

 *Clean-up: Click the Close button on the Follow TCP Stream window when you have finished following streams.
 Click the Clear button to remove your display filter before continuing.